-The problem is they are operating on assumptions that are completely and totally false.
-And when you put false numbers into your equation your answer will always be false.
-But, if you ask people will spout off the top of their heads that women are underpaid and everyone knows that--even the experts!
+The problem is that this claim is based on assumptions that are completely false.
+And when you put false numbers into your equation, your answer will always be false.
+But if you ask, people will spout off the top of their heads that women are underpaid and everyone knows that--even the experts!

-"On average, women make 80 cents for every dollar made by men," says The Today show.
-UltraViolet, an advocacy group, says the average woman loses $10,086 due to pay inequity.
+"On average, women make 80 cents for every dollar made by men," says the Today show.
+UltraViolet, an advocacy group, says the average woman is shortchanged $10,086 because of pay inequity.

 The pay gap reality

 The 80 cents on the dollar figure comes by averaging men's salaries and then averaging women's salaries and comparing the resulting number.
-But, the reality is, when you account for choices women make the pay gap almost entirely disappears.
-It's a farce that women are paid unfairly compared to men.
+But, the reality is, when you account for choices women make, the pay gap almost entirely disappears.
+It's a farce to say that women are paid unfairly compared with men.

 Attempts to fix the pay gap

 The idea that women make less than men bothers a lot of people and everyone aims to fix it.
 Discriminating on the basis of sex has been illegal for longer than I've been alive.
 Now, there is new legislation that, once again, attempts to address it.

 The problem is, you can't eliminate gaps until you eliminate free choice.
 A recent Harvard study of bus drivers in Massachusetts found that while men outearned women, the assignments were all based on seniority with the highest seniority drivers getting to choose their schedules.
 Women consistantly chose the easier routes that paid less and turned down overtime.

 Unless you force women to work more or men to work less, you have to deal with choices.